-The Louisville Metro Air Pollution Control District (LMAPCD) is proposing some minor changes to the ambient monitoring network during the 2020 Network Planning period (July 2020 through June 2021).
-Most of the changes presented in this document serve to clarify proposed changes mentioned in prior network plans as implementation of prior proposed changes have changed from the original proposals or have been delayed.
+The Louisville Metro Air Pollution Control District (LMAPCD) is proposing some minor changes to the ambient monitoring network during the 2021 Network Planning period (July 2021 through June 2022).
+Most of the changes presented in this document serve to provide updates on proposed changes mentioned in prior network plans as implementation of those proposed changes have not been completed due to COVID-19 pandemic challenges or other delays.
 Additional details concerning LMAPCD monitoring proposed changes and clarifications on various aspects of the monitoring network are presented below.

-Particulate Matter Network Update & Clarifications
+Particulate Matter Network Update & Intended Use of PM2.5 Monitors